 This little penguin that’s made from plasticine looks like something worth trying.
 As for the colours, you can select them depending on your child’s creativity.

 With some extra paper and some glue, you can create a collage of anything you want.
 If you want to make a snowy owl that’s standing on a branch, glue pieces of cloth or paper together in your desired pattern.
 Cut out a small triangle to act as a nose.
 As for the eyes, you can use cupcake papers with a yellow circle at the centre.

 Now you have a few crafts to help you enjoy winter and bond with your babies.
-All the best, and remember to have fun while you are at it!
+Maybe you will be inspired to start crafting as a hobby for yourself as well.

-Please take a look at some of my other parenting posts
+Please take a look at some of my other posts